 - If successful in completing the supplemental work for the course, the failing course grade will be upgraded to the minimal passing grade for the course.

-Students who have been unsuccessful in their field experience, or have failed to participate in field (for example not meeting pre-placement requirements), have failed two or more academic courses, and/or have required considerable testing/assignment variances may be recommended for Academic Probation.
+Students who have been unsuccessful in their field experience, or have failed to participate in the field (for example not meeting pre-placement requirements), have failed two or more academic courses, may be recommended for Academic Probation.
 Academic probation allows students to be promoted to the next level with a special timetable or with academic conditions.
-Special timetables and academic conditions are designed as part of written learning contract that the student and program coordinator create together.
+Special timetables and academic conditions are designed as part of a written learning contract that the student and program coordinator create together.
 The goal of these measures is to allow students to continue in the program accompanied by a supportive plan for success.

 Promotion through the Program